bdarcus/courses-intro-human-geography/glossary.md

     minimized, and which encourages minimal or no tariffs or trade quotas.
 See also _Comparative Advantage_.

+Gross Domestic Product (GDP)
+:   The total market value of all goods and services produced within a
+    domestic economy.

 Human Development Index (HDI)
 :   A composite development measure that includes health, education, and
     standard of living (for more, see [here][hdi]).